PRATAP-KUMAR/PRATAP-KUMAR/README.md

 ### Hi there this is PRATAP PANABAKA, Full Stack Web Developer

-- 🌱 I have completed curriculum on HTML & CSS, JavaScript, React & Redux, Ruby, Data Structures, Algorithms
+- 🌱 I have completed curriculum on HTML & CSS, JavaScript, React & Redux, Ruby, Ruby on Rails, Data Structures, Algorithms
-- 🌱 I’m currently learning Ruby on Rails
 - 👯 I’m looking to collaborate on Full Stack Developing Projects
 - 😄 Pronouns: He/Him